tum-pbs/pbdl-book/overview-equations.md

     \text{subject to} \quad \nabla \cdot \mathbf{u} &= 0
 \end{aligned}$

-where, like before, $\nu$ denotes a diffusion constant for viscosity, respectively.
+where, like before, $\nu$ denotes a diffusion constant for viscosity.

 An interesting variant is obtained by including the Boussinesq approximation for varying densities, e.g., for simple temperature changes of the fluid.